Nikhil5555/Nikhil5555/README.md

 # 💫 About Me:
-Currently working as a Backend Developer in Experain.
+Currently working as a Software Engineer in Experain.
 Mainly working in Java/Spring boot and AWS cloud services.
 Completed mtech CSE from IIIT Hyderabad.